Tucson to lean on voters, uncertain federal grants in new roadwork funding plan

 The other Prop.
 101 uncertainty is whether it will even be a half-cent tax.
 City officials need to decide this month whether to increase it to a full penny, but that will depend on what happens with another funding source — the Regional Transportation Authority.

 Tucson has threatened to leave the RTA by Feb.
-1 unless it's complaints are addressed, including a governance structure that the city said disenfranchises Tucsonans and a large funding gap that’s threatening the completion of Tucson’s RTA projects.
+1 unless its complaints are addressed, including a governance structure that the city said disenfranchises Tucsonans and a large funding gap that is threatening the completion of Tucson’s RTA projects.

 “We need the folks at the RTA to understand that we’re not going to bluff on this,” Councilman Paul Cunningham said.
 “We need to be really clear to the RTA that, if we have to go this alone, we will if we don’t get some of the things we need.”